A bill to jump-start economic recovery through the formation and growth of new businesses, and for other purposes.

 Length: 48 pages

-This bill was introduced on September 27, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 27, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying